-Case Management: a range of services provided to assist and support individuals in developing their skills to gain access to needed medical, behavioral health, housing, employment, social, educational, and other services essential to meeting basic human services.
-This also includes providing linkages and training for the person served in the use of basic community resources, and monitoring of overall service delivery.
-Case management services are available for adults and children.
+Case Management: a range of services provided to assist and support individuals in developing their skills to gain access to needed medical, behavioral health, housing, employment, social, educational, and other services essential to meeting basic human needs.
+This also includes the monitoring of overall service delivery.
+Case management is available for both adults and children.
 Eligibility is required.